bashfx/fx-catalog/docs/wiki/FEATURES.md

     - **Description:** Implement a command to validate script metadata and optionally run shellcheck if it is installed.

-- ⚪ **FEATURE-011: Metadata Management Tool (fx dev meta)**
+- 🟡 **FEATURE-011: Metadata Management Tool (fx dev meta)**

-    - **Description:** Implement a command to programmatically get and set values in a script's metadata block.
+    - **Description:** Implement a command to programmatically get and set values in a script's metadata block, leveraging `knife metaget`, `knife metaset`, and `knife metadel` for robust and standardized metadata manipulation.